 Supportive, holistic care: Our broad-based team provides family-centered care to meet each child’s medical, emotional and educational needs.
 A family resource center, family support specialists, pediatric psychologists, social workers and a parent advisory committee are available to you and your child.
 We also house the hospital’s Bullying & Cyberbullying Prevention & Advocacy Collaborative (BACPAC).

 Science and innovation: At any given time, our child neurologists are engaged in dozens of clinical trials to test new treatments.
 Our F.M.
-Kirby Neurobiology Center is the nation’s top neuroscience hub with more than a dozen laboratories driving tomorrow’s treatments.
+Kirby Neurobiology Center is the nation’s top neuroscience hub with more than two dozen laboratories driving tomorrow’s treatments.
 Our doctors and scientists work together to bring advances into patient care.

 We're proud to uphold a historical legacy that dates to 1929, when we became the first dedicated child neurology service at a U.S. pediatric hospital.
 We went on to establish the country's first pediatric epilepsy unit (in 1944), the first comprehensive pediatric sleep center (in 1978) and the first dedicated pediatric neurocritical care program (in 1996).

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”